fieldsets/fieldsets-local/src/plugins/fieldsets-user-profiles/README.md

-Placeholder for implementation of passport.js on the fieldsets data framework
+Set FieldSets User Schema for implementation of passport.js